How I Went Paperless And Clutter-free For $32

 Ever since I discovered Dropbox, I felt weighed down by the clutter of physical documents.
 I use it for all of my digital documents.
 After a while, physical documents and pieces of paper began to get on my nerves.
 It was much easier to have searchable PDFs that I could access anywhere.
 To that end, I wanted to be able to convert any physical document I received into a searchable PDF.
-See the video below for the entire workflow in action.

 I Used The Following: